subject-f/cubarimoe/README.md

-# Guya.moe
+# Cubari.moe
 Generalized manga reading framework.
 Adapted for Kaguya-sama manga, but can be used generically for any and all manga.

 Testing Supported By<br/>
 <img width="160" src="http://foundation.zurb.com/sites/docs/assets/img/logos/browser-stack.svg" alt="BrowserStack"/>

-⚠ **Note:** The install instructions below will not result in a general purpose CMS due to the amount of hardcoded assets in Guyamoe.
+⚠ **Note:** The install instructions below will not result in a general purpose CMS due to the amount of hardcoded assets in cubarimoe.

 ## Prerequisites
 - git